-You have: 15 pounds force/in2 You want: atm • 1.02069e+00 / 9.79730e-01 e charge on an electron g acceleration of gravity force same as g mole Avogadro's number water pressure head per unit height of water au astronomical unit
+You have: 15 pounds force/in2 You want: atm 1.02069e+00 / 9.79730e-01 g acceleration of gravity force same as g mole Avogadro's number water pressure head per unit height of water au astronomical unit

 Units only does multiplicative scale changes.
 Thus it can convert Kelvin to Rankine, but not Centigrade to Fahrenheit.
 Most familiar units, abbreviations, and metric prefixes are recognized, together with a generous leavening of exotica and a few constants of nature including: